Important information and who we are

 Personal data you give us

-We may collect and process the following personal information about you, which you will give us by filling in the forms on our site or by corresponding with us by e-mail, participating in our events and online calls or otherwise through use of our website, or our Slack group:
+We may collect and process the following personal information about you, which you will give us by filling in the forms on our site or by corresponding with us by e-mail, participating in our events and online calls or otherwise through use of our website, or use of third party applications (such as Slack, LinkedIn and Twitter):

 - Name, job title, practice area, location and organisation